Edited April 22, 2019

 I consciously avoid using my laptops for video streaming and stick to my TCL Roku TV for that — just my way of compartmentalizing work vs. leisure time.
 I don’t always succeed in doing this, but I try and enforce it as part of my workflow as much as I can.

 I’m mostly plugged into a Bose QC35 when working and/or flying.
-It’s definitely a bit of an investment and despite buying with the full intention of returning within 30 days, I haven’t been able to bring myself to do it.
 I also use AirPods when I’m out and don’t exactly want full noise-cancellation — they’re surprisingly great for running and haven’t fallen off my ears yet.
-When I’m home looking for some background music, I turn to all my Echos and Spotify Connect to do the job.
+Both the QC35 and the AirPods are a few years old now and are starting to show their age especially with battery life, but I’m holding on to them for now.

 And what software?

-As far as software goes, I’ve made a recent return to Windows 10 and mostly impressed by it.
+As far as software goes, I’ve made a recent return to Windows 10 from macOS and I’m mostly impressed by it.
 My list otherwise is quite modest with Google Chrome and Outlook open most of the time.
 I get on a lot of video calls on BlueJeans and Workplace.

 I travel often for work and use TripIt Pro pretty extensively.
 The points tracking feature is quite nifty in keeping me sane while still being able to travel hack.